dchen327/pingmote/README.md

 # PingMote
-### a.k.a.
-Poor Man's Discord Nitro - A Python GUI for selecting and inserting local images
+PingMote (a.k.a.
+Poor Man's Discord Nitro) - A Python GUI for selecting and inserting local images/gifs

 With a clean GUI and a frequents section for your most used emotes, PingMote allows you to send your favorite custom emotes/gifs.
-The emote picker works globally, so it'll work on any website that auto-converts direct image links to images.
+The emote picker works globally, so it'll work on any website that auto-converts direct image links to images (Discord and Slack should work, Facebook Messenger *doesn't work*).

 # Demo
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/37674516/107125905-81540c80-687a-11eb-9def-b4e51f2b9d32.gif)